core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdUplinksStatusesUplinks.md

 ### GetSignalStat

-`func (o *OrganizationsOrganizationIdUplinksStatusesUplinks) GetSignalStat() OrganizationsOrganizationIdUplinksStatusesSignalStat`
+`func (o *OrganizationsOrganizationIdUplinksStatusesUplinks) GetSignalStat() OrganizationsOrganizationIdCellularGatewayUplinkStatusesSignalStat`

 GetSignalStat returns the SignalStat field if non-nil, zero value otherwise.

 ### GetSignalStatOk

-`func (o *OrganizationsOrganizationIdUplinksStatusesUplinks) GetSignalStatOk() (*OrganizationsOrganizationIdUplinksStatusesSignalStat, bool)`
+`func (o *OrganizationsOrganizationIdUplinksStatusesUplinks) GetSignalStatOk() (*OrganizationsOrganizationIdCellularGatewayUplinkStatusesSignalStat, bool)`

 GetSignalStatOk returns a tuple with the SignalStat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetSignalStat

-`func (o *OrganizationsOrganizationIdUplinksStatusesUplinks) SetSignalStat(v OrganizationsOrganizationIdUplinksStatusesSignalStat)`
+`func (o *OrganizationsOrganizationIdUplinksStatusesUplinks) SetSignalStat(v OrganizationsOrganizationIdCellularGatewayUplinkStatusesSignalStat)`

 SetSignalStat sets SignalStat field to given value.